International School of Geneva: Swiss

-International School of Geneva's (upper) secondary education (middle and high school) is not approved as a Mittelschule/Collège/Liceo by the State Secretariat for Education, Research and Innovation (SERI).
+International School of Geneva's (upper) secondary education (middle and high school) is not listed as a Collège by the State Secretariat for Education, Research and Innovation (SERI).
+Nonetheless, education leading to the Maturité Fédérale (Federal Matura) is offered at the La Châtaigneraie campus, including the option to undertake the bilingual (English/French) Maturité.

 International

 Ecolint's various programmes are accredited by the Council of International Schools (CIS) and the Middle States Association (MSA).
-The last full accreditation was conducted in 2011, with an interim assessment in 2016.

 Ecolint has satisfied the authorization procedures of the International Baccalaureate (IB) to offer the PYP, MYP, IBDP, and IBCP.

-Campus La Châtaigneraie is an approved Cambridge Assessment school, offering IGCSEs.

 Governance

-The Governing Board appoints the Director General to which the latter is accountable.
+The Governing Board appoints the director general to which the latter is accountable.
 All alumni, current parents, teachers and other employees may vote in the Governing Board elections and may be elected as members.
 Three seats are permanently reserved for members appointed by the Cantons of Geneva and Vaud, and by the United Nations.
 The school’s personnel are represented on the Board by three appointed or elected observers (one from each campus), and the Staff Association has the right to nominate for full membership someone who is not a current employee of the school.
 Parents typically constitute a majority on the Governing Board.
 Kofi Annan was a member of the Board from 1981 to 1983.
 Ecolint’s governance was inspired by the direct democratic mechanisms of Switzerland.
 The Governing Board is accountable to all community members (parents, personnel and alumni) at the annual Consultative General Assembly and, when convened by members of the Ecolint community, at Extraordinary Consultative General Assemblies.
 In February 2002, one of these assemblies, held at the United Nations, was attended by some 1,000 people.
-It gave rise to a no-confidence referendum in June of that year involving all the school's eligible voters, the outcome of which forced the resignation of both the Governing Board’s Executive Committee and of the Director General.
+It gave rise to a no-confidence referendum in June of that year involving all the school's eligible voters, the outcome of which forced the resignation of both the Governing Board’s Executive Committee and of the director general.